-Based on data collected by the DNR, DATCP and UW-Extension's Central Wisconsin Groundwater Center, nitrate is currently our most widespread groundwater contaminant.
-Nitrate contamination is increasing in extent and severity (Kraft 2002, Kraft 2004, Saad, 2008).
+Nitrate is Wisconsin's most widespread groundwater contaminant (data from DNR, DATCP and UW-Extension's Central Wisconsin Groundwater Center) and is increasing in extent and severity (Kraft et al. 2008, Kraft 2003, Kraft 2004, Saad 2008).
 Nitrate (NO3) is a water-soluble molecule that forms when ammonia or other nitrogen rich sources combine with oxygenated water.
-Background nitrate levels in groundwater are below 1 milligram per liter (mg/L).
-Higher levels indicate a source of contamination such as agricultural or turf fertilizers, animal wastes, septic tanks, municipal sewage treatment systems, and decaying plant debris.

-Approximately 80 per cent of nitrate inputs into our groundwater originate from manure spreading, agricultural fertilizers, and legume cropping systems (Shaw, 1994).
-Nitrate contaminated wells are more prevalent in agricultural districts.
-Studies have repeatedly shown that agricultural counties in southern and west-central Wisconsin have a higher percentage of nitrate-contaminated water supplies.
+Nitrate levels (as nitrate-N) in groundwater are below 1 milligram per liter (mg/L) where pollution sources are absent.
+Higher levels indicate a source of contamination such as agricultural or turf fertilizers, animal waste, septic systems, and wastewater.
+At least 90% of nitrate inputs into our groundwater originate from manure spreading, agricultural fertilizers, and legume cropping systems (Shaw, 1994).